-This aircraft system is supplied with a Mode 2 - throttle left transmitter.
+**This listing is the combo which is supplied without the aluminum case Mode 2 - throttle left transmitter.**

 Drawing on their massive experience in the design and production of affordable and reliable 2.4Ghz RC systems, components and accessories, FrSky are proud to introduce their first full transmitter system, that offers unprecedented value and flexibility for both the sport hobbyist and technical specialist alike.